Simovative/dbSync/README.md

 # dbSync
-A simple tool for sync db-data from production to preview
+A simple tool for syncing db-data from production to preview

 ## usage
 First you have to create the dump from the source database